RubixML/ML/docs/cross-validation/metrics/smape.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/SMAPE.php">[source]</a></span>

 # SMAPE
-*Symmetric Mean Absolute Percentage Error* is a scale-independent regression metric that expresses the relative error of a set of predictions and their labels as a percentage.
-It is an improvement over the standard MAPE in that it is both upper and lower bounded.
+*Symmetric Mean Absolute Percentage Error* (SMAPE) is a scale-independent regression metric that expresses the relative error of a set of predictions and their labels as a percentage.
+It is an improvement over the non-symmetric MAPE in that it is both upper and lower bounded.

+> **Note:** In order to maintain the convention of *maximizing* validation scores, this metric outputs the negative of the original score.

 **Estimator Compatibility:** Regressor